Liam Neeson's action movies, ranked

 Taken by Liam Neeson's action films

 Jan.
-30 marks the 10-year anniversary of Taken, the film that took Liam Neeson from working in the theater and fronting Schindler’s List to becoming Hollywood’s go-to action star.
-Ever since, the 66-year-old actor has been busy killing bad guys on almost every possible vehicle, fighting wolves, and constantly saving his children.
-And just as Taken turns 10, Neeson’s Cold Pursuit is set to be released on Feb.
-8, making it the perfect time to rank the films from his last action-packed decade.
-Let’s call it the pursuit of ranking Liam Neeson’s action movies.
+30 marks the 12-year anniversary of Taken, the film that took Liam Neeson from working in the theater and fronting Schindler's List to becoming Hollywood's go-to action star.
+Ever since, the 68-year-old actor has been busy killing bad guys on almost every possible vehicle, fighting wolves, and constantly saving his children.
+And just as Taken celebrates an anniversary, Neeson's latest, The Marksman, is now in theaters, making it the perfect time to rank the films from his last action-packed decade.
+Let's call it the pursuit of ranking Liam Neeson's action movies.
 And, yes, they are in a very particular order.

 Technically, this was Neeson's first post-Taken action film, but this can't truly be classified as a Neeson flick.
 And despite the gravitas of Neeson and his character Zeus, he's barely in it, which might explain why it ended up being such a disappointment.

 15. Battleship (2012)

 I think what we are learning early on here is that if you cast Liam Neeson then let him be Liam Neeson, don't just sideline him in favor of younger actors whom Hollywood desperately wants to make movie stars (sorry, Riggins).
 In maybe his only "girlfriend's disapproving dad" role, Neeson basically disappears for most of the movie.
 But, honestly, not even he could have saved this sinking ship.